Diane Stadler, PhD, RD, LD

 Sean Gillon, PhD

 Dr. Sean Gillon is an Associate Professor of Food Systems & Society in the Graduate Programs in Human Nutrition at Oregon Health & Science University (OHSU).
 He serves as Co-Director of the M.S.
 Program in Food Systems & Society.
 Dr. Gillon earned a Ph.D. in Environmental Studies from the University of California, Santa Cruz; and a B.A. in Global Studies from the University of Iowa.
 Dr. Gillon completed a Postdoctoral Research Fellowship on the University of Wisconsin – Madison’s National Science Foundation-funded Water Sustainability and Climate Project.
 Dr. Gillon’s interdisciplinary research engagements have focused on science, policy, and politics in the US food system and aim to improve outcomes through critical inquiry, policy, and practice.
 His work includes analyses of organic food regulation, the social and ecological dimensions of biofuel production, conservation and climate change in agriculture, agroecological science and practice, and equity and political economy in the food system.
 Dr. Gillon teaches courses including Food Policy and Politics, Food System Theory, Food Systems Inquiry, and the Capstone series in the MS in Food Systems and Society Program.
-Prior to joining the faculty at OHSU, Dr. Gillon served as Department Chair of Interdisciplinary and Applied Liberal Arts at Marylhurst University where he applied his interdisciplinary research and teaching interests to build innovative degree programs.
-Outside of academia, Dr. Gillon has managed small farming operations, conducted research for community food groups working for social justice, served non-profit organizations, and worked as a produce buyer.
+Prior to joining the faculty at OHSU, Dr. Gillon served as Department Chair of Interdisciplinary and Applied Liberal Arts at Marylhurst University.
+Outside of academia, Dr. Gillon has worked throughout the food system, conducted research for groups working for social justice, and served non-profit organizations as a researcher and director.

 Carol DeFrancesco, MA, RD, LD